 So, let's delve a little deeper into this.

 If we want to take advantage of the edge and put burden there, we must first consider what data will be sent back to the cloud.

 And when we talk about clouds, let's talk about both private and public clouds, rather than distinguishing between the two, because where we put that data, and where we end up processing it for things like aggregate analytics and trend analysis, is still likely to happen in the cloud, in the hybrid cloud.

 Now it appears that network providers are also considering the world of networking, the services they offer, and how they may integrate workloads into the network.

 That's how they refer to it, in a sense.

 The term edge is frequently used by network providers to refer to their own network.

-5G allows us to communicate into work areas such as the factory floor, distribution centers, warehouses, retail stores, banks, and communicate with it using 5G networks.
+5G allows us to communicate into work areas such as the factory floor, distribution centers, warehouses, retail stores, banks, and hotels, to mention a few.
+We can inject computing capacity into those environments and communicate with it using 5G networks.

 There are two types of edge computing capabilities that we frequently see in these settings.

-You can conceive a piece of IT equipment.
+You can conceive of an edge server as a piece of IT equipment.